Go paper-free

 You can use our interest rate change calculator to find out more.

-It all comes down to your personal circumstances, and the mortgage rates available.
-A shorter fixed term mortgage might give you the chance to switch to a better rate if interest rates start to fall in the next two years.
-However, a five-year fixed term mortgage can give you an extra level of security, as you know exactly what your rate is for the next five years.
+It all comes down to your personal circumstances, and the mortgage rates.
+A shorter fixed term mortgage might give you the chance to switch to a better rate if interest rates start to fall in the next 2 years.
+A five-year fixed term mortgage can give you an extra level of security, as you know exactly what your rate is for the next 5 years.

 Interest rates can be hard to predict, so it’s important to make sure you can afford your mortgage repayments for however long you fix your mortgage for.